ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 sent over that negotiated TLS channel.
 Application data MUST NOT be sent prior to the TLS handshake.

-If the TLS handshake fails for non-cryptographic reasons MUST tear down the TCP connection and MUST NOT send plaintext data over the connection.
+If the TLS handshake fails, the endpoint MUST tear down the TCP connection and MUST NOT send plaintext data over the connection.